MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

 Grover's algorithm searches a list of unstructured data for specific items.
 For example, it can answer the question: Is this card drawn from a pack of cards an ace of hearts?
 The labeling of the specific item is called _marked input_.

 Using Grover's search algorithm, a quantum computer is guaranteed to run this search in fewer steps than the number of items in the list that you're searching — something no classical algorithm can do.
-The speed-up in the case of a pack of cards is negligible; however, in lists containing millions or billions of items, it becomes significant.
+The increased speed in the case of a pack of cards is negligible; however, in lists containing millions or billions of items, it becomes significant.

 You can build Grover's search algorithm with just a few lines of code.